hyejang/qca-dataset-submission/filter_molecules/README.md

 Run `filter_by_QED.py` with an input file and an output prefix specified, e.g. `python filter_by_QED.py discrepancies_in.smi discrepancies_QED`.

+### OEChem

+Run `filter_by_OEChem.py`.
+Currently filters with the recommended "blockbusters" filter for drug-likeness (an OpenEye built-in filter).
+Retains 2106 of 2904 molecules.

 ## Manifest

 - `rdfilters`-related: